msg-byu/getting-started/instructions/UNIX.md

 ### pwd and ls

 `pwd` is quite straightforward.
-It stands for "print working directory and it tells you what folder you are currently in. `ls` stands for "list segments" and tells you all files and folders in the folder you are in.
+It stands for "print working directory" and it tells you what folder you are currently in. `ls` stands for "list segments" and tells you all files and folders in the folder you are in.
 For example, if you were in your home folder, and you were to type:

 ```
 pwd